|

 explanation on why our solar system does not subscribe to the

-empty because they just don't know -- likely they do not possess the
+because they just don't know -- likely they do not possess the

 intelligence -- about creating tractable N-body systems.
 The